dqiuwq/exam-notes/intro-ict-research-exam-guide.md

 > **what is `research`?** *it is the creation of new knowledge, using an appropriate process.
 > the definition of research are generally to do with observing and describing, predicting and determining causes.*
+>
+> in simpler terms, the goals of scientific research are to examine a sample demographic for the occurrence/non-occurrence of a phenomenon with the interest of generating new knowledge; knowledge which from scientific purposes has reliability and validity

 **types of Research**
 * exploratory research - *To get a better understanding, test the feasibility or determine the best method to be used in a subsequent study.
 Main objective is to identify key issues and key variables.*